acapozucca/devops/pipeline/s2-automate-build/README.md

 * GitLab is used as VCS and CI, whereas Docker is used to handle the integration environments.

-**Exercises**
+**Exercise 1**

-* Analyse how the provisioning is done.
+* 1.a Analyse how the provisioning is done.

-* Is there any "qualities" being addressed by the way the provisioning is done?
+* 1.b Is there any "qualities" being addressed by the way the provisioning is done?
 Justify.

-* Add package "nmap" to the playbook.
+* 1.c Add package "nmap" to the playbook.